Best Peptide Lab Manufacturers 2026: Reviews & HPLC Results

 The 2026 peptide lab manufacturer landscape has been reshaped by the late-2025 vendor collapses and is about to be reshaped again by the April 15 compounding reclassification.
 The names that anchored the last decade of buyer recommendations are mostly gone.

-In our 2026 evaluation, ROEHN Research finished first at 9.6/10 — the only manufacturer where every tested sample met or exceeded its label claim.
-Prime Lab Peptides finished second at 8.4/10 and is the strongest available choice for international researchers.
+On manufacturer output, ROEHN Research rated highest in this review at 9.6/10 — the only manufacturer where every tested sample met or exceeded its label claim — and is also one of the two names here that runs its own synthesis.
+Prime Lab Peptides rated 8.4/10 and is the strongest available choice for international researchers.
 Ascension Peptides at 8.1/10 is the next-strongest US-only option.
-Below that, the picture deteriorates quickly — the bottom three names had multiple label-claim failures by 3+ percentage points, which is a pattern, not a one-off.
+Below that, the picture deteriorates quickly — the bottom names had multiple label-claim failures by 3+ percentage points, which is the pattern of reselling without incoming QC, not a one-off.

 For research use only.
 All testing was performed by three independent analytical laboratories under blinded conditions.